 To know more about Pairs Trading, Statistical Arbitrage and the ADF test you can check out the self-paced online certification course on “Statistical Arbitrage Trading“ offered jointly by QuantInsti and MCX to learn how to trade Statistical Arbitrage strategies using Python and Excel.

 Statistics behind pairs trading –

-Join us for a live interaction with Dr. Ernest Chan who is a globally renowned speaker on computerized trading.
 Dr. Chan has conducted multiple educative sessions worldwide and has authored three books so far.
 His writings on Quantitative, Algorithmic and Machine Trading form primary literature for traders and aspiring quants.
-In this webinar, Dr. Chan shall address the audience with an overview of Mean Reversion Strategies for trading.
+In this webinar recording, Dr. Chan addressed the audience with an overview of Mean Reversion Strategies for trading.